 What we do:

 House United lives to revolutionize the role of religion in the American democracy.
 Christianity has been a divisive force, throwing gas on the flame of American political polarization.
-House United wants to change that — to make a Christian habit of bringing people together across difference for the common good.
+House United wants to change that — to help Americans and people around the world learn how to come together across perspective difference for the common good.

 Rev. Dr. Allen R. Hilton, Ph.D.